 The financial services sector has undergone significant changes in recent years.

 Banks used to look at technology with hostility.
-According to fintech and payments expert, Peter Tapling, “five years ago, if we were to have this conversation, I would have told you that the banks look at fintech as a very much us versus them – whatever they do is stuff that we could do.”
+According to fintech and payments expert Peter Tapling, “Five years ago, if we were to have this conversation, I would have told you that the banks look at fintech as a very much us vs. them – whatever they do is stuff that we could do.”

 Whether your category is eCommerce, automotive, health care or anything in between, to stay ahead in today’s marketplace, every company now has to also double as a technology company.
 The role of technology in business impacts everything from website user experience and cybersecurity to inventory management and data reporting, each vital in helping a business scale and succeed more efficiently.

 “Most companies can and do manage their money and people, which is a necessity,” says Chief Information Officer (CIO) David Mitchelhill.
 “But unfortunately, quite often they abstain from understanding the technology, which is basically the IP of their company.
 If you think of a company as a building, the people you need to design the building so that it will stand up to every storm are totally different from the people who run it on a daily basis.
 Companies need to hire the architects.”

 But navigating a force this disruptive requires strategy that isn’t just efficient, goal-oriented, and competitive, but flexible enough to adapt with rapid changes, too.
 So we asked Mitchelhill and fellow CIO Kevin Malover to break down the components of a technology roadmap, the value of an outsider’s perspective, and why staying agile is the key to success.

 There are plenty of new challenges to keeping a company afloat while the world endures the 2020 coronavirus pandemic.
 Here are just a few:

 Applying for government assistance to keep paying payroll.